Repurpose Wedding Ring After Divorce

 While many sell a ring to pay for something else, there are pros and cons to this decision (as there are with every other option).
-Continue reading for ideas and information about common things to do with an engagement ring following a divorce.
+Continue reading for ideas and information regarding how to repurpose wedding ring after divorce.

 As mentioned above, selling the ring is a very common choice as most divorced individuals want to move on and get some value for the jewel.
 There are a number of reasons to consider selling your diamond online or at a physical store, and you’ll receive cash in just a few days.

 Since you can depend on the value of your diamond to stay relatively constant, there’s no need to make a decision on your ring immediately.
 Take some time to see how you feel and how you’re coping with the end of your marriage before selling it.

 The engagement ring is generally yours to keep after the marriage, although there are a few important exceptions.
 If the ring was a family heirloom, some states require it to be returned unless the former spouse allows you to keep it (and returning a family heirloom is probably the right thing to do in most cases).

 Assuming that isn’t the case in your situation, whether or not you want to return the ring is entirely up to you and likely depends on how amicable your divorce was.
 Again, there’s no wrong choice, so don’t feel obligated to make any decisions until you’ve had time to process your emotions.

 Engagement rings are typically made up of two parts, making it easy to separate the diamond from the rest of the ring.
 This offers a few advantages, including the ability to sell the gem and replace it with a less valuable jewel.